MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 When you add a user, the user will get an email notification from the Microsoft Online Services Team that includes their user ID and temporary password.
 They’ll use this information to sign in to Guides.

+### Assign licenses for additional users (optional)

+If you're an administrator, and you want others in your organization to have access to Guides, you’ll need to assign users in the Microsoft 365 Admin Center.
+Each user you add will need an Azure Active Directory (Azure AD) account.

+1. In the Microsoft 365 Admin Center, under **Billing** in the left navigation, select **Subscriptions**, and then select **Assign to users.**

+2. Select the users you'd like to assign, and then in the **Bulk actions** menu on the right side of the screen, select **Edit product licenses**.

+3. In the **Add to existing products** screen, select the **Add to existing product license assignments** option, and then select **Next**.

+4. Select the licenses you want to enable for the selected users, and then select **Add**.

+   > [!NOTE]
+   > If you didn't assign user licenses before, you’ll need to add user accounts, as described in the next procedure.

 ### See also